-You can drive traffic and build your online following through a variety of ways.
+You can drive traffic and build your online following in a variety of ways.
 Choosing what's right for you depends on your budget and your goals.
-Here are examples of both paid and free ways to promote your website:
+Here are some examples of both paid and free-of-cost ways to promote your website:

-Social media is a free and effective way to connect with your audience.
+Social media is a free-of-cost and effective way to connect with your audience.

-Remember that the goal on social media is to make a real connection with your audience and build a community.
+Remember: The goal on social media is to make a real connection with your audience and build a community.
 Be authentic, create and post useful content, and use relevant hashtags.
 You might also consider strategies like influencer marketing and collaborations.
 New to all this?
-Check out this beginner's guide to social media from Moze.
+Check out this beginner's guide to social media from Moz.

 It's important to get feedback on how your audience is growing, and one of the benefits of being online is that all of the metrics you need are trackable.
 Here are a few simple ways to get a handle on how your site is doing:

-Google offers a range of tools to measure your website data to get more insights about your visitors.
-Solutions range from free basic tools to sophisticated enterprise analytics.
+Google Analytics Google offers a range of tools to measure your website data to get more insights about your visitors.
+Solutions range from basic tools to sophisticated enterprise analytics.
 Learn more on the Google Analytics website.

-Most social media platforms offer basic data measurement.
-For good indications of your progress, track your number of followers and their growth over time, as well as their engagement on your posts (1%–5% engagement is considered good).
+Social media metrics Most social media platforms offer basic data measurement.
+For good indications of your progress, track your number of followers and their growth over time, as well as their engagement on your posts (one to five percent engagement is considered good).